See the previous chapter…

 Magnetic courses are used for three reasons:

-- To convert a true course into a compass course like we saw in the last paragraph.
+- To convert a true course into a compass course like we saw in the last section.

 - On vessels with more than one steering compass, also more deviation tables are in use; hence only a magnetic or true course is plotted on the chart.